 Dr. Williams is interested in applying a developmental perspective to the human fossil record.
 He seeks to understand the role of juvenilization, or neoteny, in human evolution by comparing the growth signal obtained from infant, juvenile and adult Neandertal fossils to those acquired from modern human, chimpanzee and bonobo skulls.
 He recently spear-headed research into examining how Plio-Pleistocene southern African climate change may have driven developmental perturbations, and thus evolutionary change, in Australopithecus (A. africanus and A. robustus) and cercopithecid monkeys (Parapapio, Papio, Dinopithecus, Theropithecus, Gorgopithecus and Cercopithecoides).
 Dr. Williams has also explored the scaling relationship between primate anatomical structures, body size and specific locomotor repertoires, such as bipedalism.
 Fluent in Dutch (from his ethnographic fieldwork on environmental issues in the Netherlands), he recently translated an anatomical description of Perodicticus potto (a prosimian) from 19th century Dutch to English.
 His published articles and abstracts can be found in the American Journal of Physical Anthropology, Journal of Human Evolution, Current Anthropology, Folia Primatologica, Clinical Anatomy, Homo-Journal of Comparative Human Biology, Palaios, Anatomical Record and Journal of Archaeological Sciences.
 His published book chapters appear in Patterns of Growth and Development in the Genus Homo (eds.
 Thompson et al., 2003), Human Evolution through Developmental Change (eds.
 Minugh-Purvis and McNamara, 2002) and Neanderthals on the Edge (eds.
 Stringer et al., 2000).
 His book, Exploring Biological Anthropology, was published by Oxford University Press in 2010.

 Williams FL (2013) Neandertal craniofacial growth and development and its relevance for modern human origins.
-In Origins of Modern Humans, 2nd Edition (Smith F and Ahern J, eds.).
-Wiley (forthcoming).
+In The Origins of Modern Humans: Biology Reconsidered (Smith F and Ahern J, eds.).
+Wiley, pp. 253-284.